Wondiwoi tree-kangaroo

 The only known specimen is a male weighing 9.25 kg.
 D. mayri was located in the Wondiwoi Peninsula of West Papua at an elevation of 1600 m within montane rain forest.
 It is thought that the Wondiwoi tree-kangaroo could occupy an area of 300 km2.
-Re:wild, the global conservation organization, lists the Wondiwoi tree-kangaroo as one of their "25 most wanted lost species".
+Re:wild, the global conservation organization, listed the Wondiwoi tree-kangaroo as one of their "25 most wanted lost species".

 Taxonomy

 It was named in honour of Ernst Mayr, who collected the type specimen now deposited in the Natural History Museum, London.
 It was described by Lord Rothschild and Capt.
 Guy Dollman in a 1933 paper and an illustration based on the only known specimen was published in their 1936 monograph on the genus.

 Discovery

 In July 2018, the first known photographs of the species were taken by British naturalist Michael Smith.
 Smith was investigating Vireya rhododendrons in an unexplored area of the Wondiwoi ranges and photographed a "dorianus type" tree kangaroo at an altitude of approximately 1,600 metres.
 Scent marks, tree kangaroo scat and claw marks at the base of trees made by climbing tree kangaroos were found from 1,700 m to 2,000 m in steep montane forest.
 Local hunters, who frequently kill grizzled tree-kangaroos in lowland forest, rarely visit the forest above 1,500 m because of the difficult terrain, lack of water sources and dense bamboo thickets.
 An expert-led monograph on the genus discusses this "first photograph of a living animal" and asks "What other novel observations are out in the cloud forests of New Guinea?":

 While this has raised hopes that this species, previously considered most likely extinct, continues to survive in these remote areas, it also highlights the prospect that other species in similarly remote areas are awaiting rediscovery and protection.